zenml-io/zenml/docs/book/stacks-and-components/component-guide/model-deployers/model-deployers.md

 `delete_model_server` - Deletes a model server from the serving environment and from the DB.

 {% hint style="info" %}
 ZenML uses the Service object to represent a model server that has been deployed to a serving environment.
 The Service object is saved in the DB and can be used as a reference to know what and where the model is deployed.
-The Service object consist of 2 main attributes, the `config` and the `status`.
+The Service object consists of 2 main attributes, the `config` and the `status`.
 The `config` attribute holds all the deployment configuration attributes required to create a new deployment, while the `status` attribute holds the operational status of the deployment, such as the last error message, the prediction URL, and the deployment status.
 {% endhint %}

    ```python